What is a Community Website in WordPress

 Creating Group Wall

 ProfileGrid also gives the option to create individual walls for individual groups.
-Just take the shortcode [PM_Add_WallPost] from shortcode’s page and paste it on the “Group Wall” page.
+Just take the shortcode [profilegrid_wall_post] from shortcode’s page and paste it on the “Group Wall” page then select the group on which it has to appear.

 Frontend Group Creation

-From ProfileGrid’s shortcode page activate the shortcode [PM_CUSTOM_GROUP] under Group Creation Form.
-You will find a new page has appeared on the ‘All Pages’ page which is called ‘Create Group’.
-Now if you paste the above shortcode here you will publish a form on the frontend which will allow registered users to create groups.
+This requires Frontend Group Creator Extension.
+Install the extension and enable the “Frontend Group Creator” in global settings.
+From ProfileGrid’s shortcode page copy the shortcode [profilegrid_new_group] and paste it under a new page and name the page.
+Then, you will find a new page has appeared on the ‘All Pages’ page with the name given by you.
+This will publish a form on the frontend which will allow registered users to create groups.

 In this guide on how to create a community site using WordPress, we discovered that ProfileGrid is a prime example of a user-friendly plugin seamlessly compatible with WordPress.
 It empowers users to establish effective community sites without requiring coding skills.
 Create your first community site in WordPress and let us know how it goes.